Flat Earth is a Microcosm of Big Tech Futurism

 — Level Earth Observer (YouTube)

 When you watch a flat earth video, you cannot help but feel dismayed by the level of ignorance it requires to accept the premise.
-Even if you can dismiss online imagery, the statements from astronauts or pilots, or the Antarctica Cup Yacht Race (that circumnavigates the continent), other very basic concepts utterly demolish the idea.
+Even if one can dismiss online imagery, the statements from astronauts or pilots, or the Antarctica Cup Yacht Race (that circumnavigates the continent), other very basic concepts utterly demolish the idea.

 Well… yes, to some extent.